 Each sample submitted in conformity with paragraphs 3.2.4. and 3.2.5. above shall meet the specifications set forth in paragraphs 6. to 7. of this Regulation in every respect before approval can be granted.

 An approval number shall be assigned to each type approved.
 Its first two digits (at present 00 corresponding to the 00 series of amendments which entered into force on 9 July 2013) shall indicate the series of amendments incorporating the most recent major technical amendments made to the Regulation at the time of issue of the approval.
-The same Contracting Party shall not assign the same number to another type of Child Restraint System covered by this Regulation.
+The same Contracting Party shall not assign the same number to another type of Enhanced Child Restraint System covered by this Regulation.

-A type of Child Restraint System approved according to this regulation shall not bear another approval mark according to Regulation No. 44 (Child restraint systems).
+A type of Enhanced Child Restraint System approved according to this regulation shall not bear another approval mark according to Regulation No. 44 (Child restraint systems).

-Notice of approval or of extension or refusal of approval of a Child Restraint System pursuant to this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 1 to this Regulation.
-If part of the enhanced child restraint system could be used as an infant carrier module and installed as defined in Annex 22, approvals according to this Regulation can only be granted if the infant carrier module complies with the requirements of this annex.
+Notice of approval or of extension or refusal of approval of an Enhanced Child Restraint System pursuant to this Regulation shall be communicated to the Parties to the Agreement which apply this Regulation by means of a form conforming to the model in Annex 1 to this Regulation.
+If part of the enhanced enhanced child restraint system could be used as an infant carrier module and installed as defined in Annex 22, approvals according to this Regulation can only be granted if the infant carrier module complies with the requirements of this annex.

-In addition to the marks prescribed in paragraph 4. above, the following particulars shall be affixed in a suitable space to every Child Restraint System conforming to a type approved under this Regulation:
+In addition to the marks prescribed in paragraph 4. above, the following particulars shall be affixed in a suitable space to every Enhanced Child Restraint System conforming to a type approved under this Regulation:

 An international approval mark consisting of:

-A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval;
+A circle surrounding the letter "E" followed by the distinguishing number of the country which has granted approval2;